 Owner financing is usually not reported on the buyer’s credit report.
 There is typically a substantial down payment required (usually 10 percent to 15 percent) that makes up for the fact that the financing is usually not dependent on the buyer’s income or credit history — although sellers are advised to perform a credit check regardless.

-Chris McDermott, real estate investor and broker with Jax Nurses Buy Houses in Jacksonville, Florida, has offered owner financing himself on investment properties he’s sold.
+Chris McDermott, real estate investor and broker of Jax Nurses Buy Houses in Jacksonville, Florida, has offered owner financing himself on investment properties he’s sold.
 McDermott says it can be a common practice in some areas, “specifically for rural land or homes that a seller owns free and clear.”

-Owner financing can be beneficial to buyers who aren’t eligible for a desired loan from a lender, or if the lender only qualifies the buyer for a portion of the purchase price.
-In the latter scenario, the buyer may be able to take out a first mortgage from the lender for that portion, and then obtain owner financing for the shortfall.
+Owner financing can be beneficial to buyers who aren’t eligible for a desired loan from a mortgage lender, or if the lender only qualifies the buyer for a portion of the purchase price.
+In the latter scenario, the buyer might be able to take out a first mortgage from the lender for that portion, and then obtain owner financing for the shortfall.